-The best battery packs for the Nintendo Switch
+The best battery packs for the Nintendo Switch are right here

 Bottom line

-Honestly, any portable battery with a USB interface and a decent amount of battery storage should work.
-It's usually better to go with a power bank that isn't branded as a Nintendo Switch accessory since companies typically play off the Switch branding to charge more for a device that does less.
+If you travel a lot or frequently play the Switch on the go, we recommend purchasing the Anker PowerCore Essential 20000 PD.
+It's powerful and surprisingly lightweight, making it one of the best Nintendo Switch battery packs to consider.

-To determine the best battery packs for the Nintendo Switch, we evaluated the weight, size, type of USB ports, power, and price of each device.
-We especially appreciated devices that came with carrying cases and extra USB cables.
-A fully charged Nintendo Switch lasts roughly 3 hours on a dim screen, but attaching a power bank can allow you to play much longer.
-If you purchase an external battery that doesn't have a Type-C USB port, make sure you have a long USB to Type-C cable so you don't have to hold the battery while you play.
+If you're looking for something that attaches to the Switch, you'll appreciate the NEWDERY External Battery Station.
+Just slide the Switch into place and you'll be able to add a full extra charge to your device.
+It also can hold two cartridges, has grips for a better hand hold, and provides a kickstand.
+Just note that this battery pack does not work with the Switch OLED.

-If you travel a lot or frequently play the Switch on the go, we recommend purchasing the Anker PowerCore 20100.
-It's powerful and surprisingly lightweight.
-For those who don't want to worry about cables or carrying a battery around separately, we recommend the GuliKit 10000 Power Bank.
-We'll update this list as time goes on to make sure you can find the best battery packs for your Nintendo Switch.
-Each of these battery packs is a good choice for the Switch, it just depends on which one fits your need best.
+Lastly, if you're just looking for something that doesn't cost too much, you'll want to consider the Fochew Wireless Portable Charger.
+This small power bank offers a little screen that shows how much battery life it has left.
+Plus, it has multiple ports so you can charge up several devices at once.

 Credits

-Rebecca Spear Rebecca Spear is a life-long gamer and a writer for iMore.
+Rebecca Spear is a life-long gamer and a writer for iMore.
 She has written hundreds of online articles over the past four years.
-Her interests include Nintendo, PlayStation, Xbox and PC games.
+Her interests include Nintendo, PlayStation, Xbox, and PC games.